nubrid/mobile-first/README.md

 # TODO Sample

-Hybrid Web + Mobile Framework using VS.Net (MAY 25, 2015)
+Hybrid Web + Mobile Framework using VS.Net (JUN 2, 2015)

 _For use in my company, Excent One, starting with NCC NOAH._